jeog/TOSDataBridge/README_JAVA.md

     }catch(CLibException){
         // an error was thrown from the C Lib (see CError.java) (all methods can throw this) }catch(DataIndexException){
-        // we tried to access data that doesn't (or can't) exist (all methods can throw this) }catch(DateTimeNotSupported){
+        // we tried to access data in a position that isn't possible for that block size }catch((DirtyMarkerException){
-        // we are using a 'WithDateTime' call and our block doesn't support DateTime }catch((DirtyMarkerException){
-        // we are NOT using an 'IgnoreDirty' call and getStreamSnapshotFromMarker has a 'dirty' marker (see python/C/C++ docs)
+        // we are NOT using an 'IgnoreDirty' version and getStreamSnapshotFromMarker has a 'dirty' marker (see python/C/C++ docs)
     }

+#### Get (multiple, most-recent) Data-Points from Block

+    import java.util.Map;

+    try{

+        // get most-recent 'LAST' vals (as strings) for ALL items in the block Map<String,String> itemFrame = blockDT.getItemFrame(Topic.LAST)

+        // get ALL most-recent topic vals (as strings) for 'SPY' Map<Topic, String> topicFrame = blockDT.getTopicFrame('SPY')

+        // get 'matrix' of ALL most-recent topic and item vals (as strings) Map<String, Map<Topic,String>> totalFrame = blockDT.getTotalFrame();

+    }catch(LibraryNotLoaded){
+        // init(...) was not successfull or the library was freed (all methods can throw this) }catch(CLibException){
+        // an error was thrown from the C Lib (see CError.java) (all methods can throw this) }

 ##### Close